-The Society produces a wide variety of publications and, through arrangements with various partner organisations, makes available to its members an excellent selection of other useful publication resources.
+The BPS produces a wide variety of publications and, through arrangements with various partner organisations, makes available to its members an excellent selection of other useful publication resources.

-As a Learned Society, we aim to promote, advance and disseminate psychological knowledge.
-To help realise this aim, we not only publish journals but also facilitate free and discounted access to journals and journal articles for our members.
+The aim of the BPS is to promote, advance and disseminate psychological knowledge.
+To help us achieve this, we not only publish journals but also facilitate free and discounted access to journals and journal articles for our members.

-The Society publishes eleven academic journal titles which can be accessed via PsychSource.
+The British Psychological Society publishes eleven academic journal titles which can be accessed via PsychHub.

 Access to the abstracts is free to all, while access to the full-text is free to BPS members.

-As part of our ongoing publishing partnership with Wiley-Blackwell, BPS members enjoy full access to a selection of 32 Wiley journals, plus a variety of related media, via PsychSource.
+As part of our ongoing publishing partnership with Wiley-Blackwell, BPS members enjoy full access to a selection of 32 Wiley journals, plus a variety of related media, via PsychHub.

 Non-members are also able to search and view abstracts.